 If you are on an IDR plan and your income has changed significantly, you can update your information and get a new payment amount based on your current income that you can lock-in beyond October, 2021.

-Our FREE Explore tool will help you determine which IDR Plans you’re eligible for, what your monthly payment would be, as well as the pros and cons for each plan.
+Our Explore tool will help you determine which IDR Plans you’re eligible for, what your monthly payment would be, as well as the pros and cons for each plan.
 And if you’d like, a Chipper Concierge can help you decide which plan will be best for you and your unique financial situation.
-For a limited time too, we’re offering a complimentary 15-minute chat with one of our student loan Concierges for you to understand your options and how to make sure you’re maximizing your savings potential.
+For a limited time too, we’re offering Chipper+ for FREE until the end of the year.